 How to deal with pain

-Neuralgic pain is often dealt with by simple analgesics - aspirin, paracetamol, ibuprofen.
+Neuralgic pain is often dealt with by simple analgesics – aspirin, paracetamol, ibuprofen.
 But my feeling is that if somebody is getting neuralgic pain that is disabling they should be given daily suppressive therapy.
-In fact it can be used as a diagnostic test.
+In fact this can be used as a diagnostic test.
 People may have weird and wonderful symptoms.
-If these end when suppressive treatment is given you can tell that it is viral.
-We must remember that people with herpes simplex can get 'slipped discs' as well [which are nothing to do with herpes simplex but which cause similar pains].
+If these end when suppressive treatment is given, then you can tell that it is viral.
+We must remember that people with herpes simplex can get ‘slipped discs’ as well [which are nothing to do with herpes simplex but which cause similar pains].
 They are both quite common.
 So a trial of aciclovir therapy will help decide what is causing the pain.

 The severity of the infection varies from individual to individual.
 The size of the sores is no indication of the illness: insignificant lesions to look at can be quite disabling, large sores may not be particularly painful.
 Some people have distressing prodromal symptoms – they feel ill or they have uncomfortable neuralgic symptoms before – the sore is not the issue.
 The fact is we are all different and everybody has to be assessed on their own individual basis.

 Asymptomatic shedding is the thing that everyone worries about: “What is the likelihood that I am going to transmit this to my nearest and dearest – if he or she has not already been infected?”